outde-xyz/website/content/Discussions/2020-01-12_rawski_marr.md

 I think there are actually two questions here, and they each need to be present in every discussion.
 The best statement of them I can find comes from @smolensky2006.
 The question this whole post has been exploring is as follows

->**The neural question for cognitive science**
+(@) **The neural question for cognitive science**
->
->How are complex cognitive functions computed by a mass of numerical processors like neurons — each very simple, slow, and imprecise relative to the components that have traditionally been used to construct powerful, general-purpose computational systems?
+    How are complex cognitive functions computed by a mass of numerical processors like neurons — each very simple, slow, and imprecise relative to the components that have traditionally been used to construct powerful, general-purpose computational systems?
->How does the structure arise that enables such a medium to achieve cognitive computation?
+    How does the structure arise that enables such a medium to achieve cognitive computation?

 Smolensky & Legendre say this question is often confused with **the cognitive question for neuroscience**.